lesreddy/tw-tetris/README.md

 ## Reflections

-By enlarge this project has been quite difficult and at times a frustrating process.
+By enlarge this project has been quite difficult and at times a very frustrating process.
 The idea was to utilise a purely javascript game and re-build it in my own way.
 The problem was that it took me two weeks just to build the basic game engine and even after significant analysis I found it very difficult to understand the code, which costed more time than expected.
 This then gave me less time and confidence to build the other elements of the game.

 There are still many elements to implement in order to complete it and I am not happy with the current state.
-I will go back and fix all the elements once I have built a better knowledge base, experience and time.
+I will go back and fix all the elements once I have built a better knowledge base, experience and have more time.

 Whilst This project gave me a great insight into how challenging coding can actually be I have come out the other end with a project that I am not overly happy with but with a much better plan on how to approach the next one and a vastly improved knowledge in javascript which was my main goal as a developer, so from that sense it was a success.
 On my next project I will be keeping things very simple and building up rather than trying anything too complex and too far out of my comfort zone.